Casey Jones

-John Luther "Casey" Jones (March 14, 1864 – April 30, 1900) was an American railroader who was killed when his passenger train collided with a stalled freight train at Vaughan, Mississippi.
+John Luther "Casey" Jones (March 14, 1864 – April 30, 1900) was an American railroader who was killed when his passenger train collided with a stalled freight train in Vaughan, Mississippi.

 Jones was a locomotive engineer for the Illinois Central Railroad, based in Memphis, Tennessee, and Jackson, Mississippi.
 He was noted for his exceptionally punctual schedules, which sometimes required a degree of risk, though this was not a factor on his fatal last journey.
 However, there is some disagreement about the sequence of events on that night, April 29–30, 1900.

-He was due to run the southbound passenger service from Memphis to Canton, Mississippi, departing 11:35pm.
+He was due to run the southbound passenger service from Memphis to Canton, Mississippi, departing 11:35 p.m.
 Owing to the absence of another engineer, he had to take over another service through the day, which may have deprived him of sleep.
-He eventually departed 75 minutes late, but was confident of making up the time, with the powerful ten-wheeler Engine No. 382, known as "Cannonball".
+He eventually departed 75 minutes late but was confident of making up the time with the powerful ten-wheeler Engine No. 382, known as "Cannonball".
+This was later referenced in a New York newspaper to describe Erwin Baker and his infamous "Cannonball Run".

-Approaching Vaughan at high speed, he was unaware that three trains were occupying the station, one of them broken down and directly on his line.
-Some claim that he ignored a flagman signalling to him, though this person may have been out of sight on a tight bend, or obscured by fog.
+Approaching Vaughan at high speed, he was unaware that three trains were occupying the station, one of which was broken down and directly on his line.
+Some claim that he ignored a flagman signaling to him, though this person may have been out of sight on a tight bend or obscured by fog.
 All are agreed, however, that Jones managed to avert a potentially disastrous crash through his exceptional skill at slowing the engine and saving the lives of the passengers at the cost of his own.
 For this, he was immortalized in a traditional song, "The Ballad of Casey Jones".

 Family background

-Jones was born near Cayce, Kentucky, where he acquired the nickname of "Cayce", which he chose to spell as "Casey".
+Jones was born in rural southeastern Missouri.
+The Jones family moved to Cayce, Kentucky, after his mother Ann Nolan Jones and his father Frank Jones, a schoolteacher, decided that the rural areas of Missouri offered few opportunities for their family.
+It was there that he acquired the nickname of "Cayce", which he chose to spell as "Casey".

-Jones met his wife Mary Joanna "Janie" Brady through her father who owned the boarding house where Jones was staying.
+Jones met his wife Mary Joanna "Janie" Brady through her father, who owned the boarding house where Jones was staying.
 Since she was Catholic, he decided to convert and was baptized on November 11, 1886, at St. Bridget's Catholic Church in Whistler, Alabama, to please her.
 They were married at St. Mary's Catholic Church in Jackson, Tennessee, on November 25, 1886.
-They bought a house at 211 West Chester Street in Jackson, Tennessee, where they raised their three children.
-By all accounts he was a devoted family man and teetotaler.
+They bought a house at West Chester Street in Jackson, where they raised three children.

-Promotion to engineer
+Career

-Jones went to work for the Mobile & Ohio Railroad, performed well and was promoted to brakeman on the Columbus, Kentucky, to Jackson, Tennessee, route, and then to fireman on the Jackson, Tennessee, to Mobile, Alabama, route.
+Jones went to work for the Mobile & Ohio Railroad as a telegraph operator, performed well, and was promoted to brakeman on the Columbus, Kentucky, to Jackson route, and then to fireman on the Jackson to Mobile, Alabama, route.